seifEddy/velocity_smoother_ema/README.md

 Let me know if there's anything else I can assist you with (seiftinik@gmail.com)!

 ## Usage:
-Adapt the parameters to much your needs, then run the following:
+Adapt the parameters to much your needs, then launch the following:

 ```console
 you@you:~$ roslaunch velocity_smoother_ema velocity_smoother_emp.launch